Go Ad-Free

 When colon cancer patients exercise and eat right, they are less likely to have the cancer return and more likely to survive.

-We’ve all been told that we should exercise and eat right.
-Research to be reported at the American Society of Clinical Oncology meeting shows that a healthy lifestyle matters.
-That’s true even after a person has been diagnosed with colon cancer.
-The findings should motivate many of us to clean up our act.
+Research reported years ago at the American Society of Clinical Oncology meeting shows that a healthy lifestyle matters, especially for people with colon cancer.
+The findings should motivate the rest of us to clean up our act.

 Colon Cancer Patients Who Exercise and Eat Right: